shabbyrobe/cmdy/README.md

 var _ cmdy.Command = &myCommand{}

 func (t *myCommand) Synopsis() string { return "My command is a command that does stuff" }

-// Usage is optional; it allows you to specify a Go template that will
-// return a full help message. func (t *myCommand) Usage() string { return myCommandUsage }

 func (t *myCommand) Flags() *cmdy.FlagSet {
 	fs := cmdy.NewFlagSet()